batteryshark/rivet_graphs/README.md

 ## Graphs

 * batch_runner: Executes a given graph in parallel with n max workers simulataneously until the queue is completed.
-The missing parallelization link on Rivet.
+Should be replaced by the "Iterator" node on Rivet 1.7.9

 * clean_json: Parses code block or otherwise malformed json code and attempts to return a valid json object.